 The vote always goes for natural ones, because they don’t run the potential health risks like artificial ones.

 When it comes to unnatural alternatives, the most used are anabolic steroids and supplements.
-They are proved to help you grow more beard and body hairs.
+They are proved to help your beard, body and facial hair growth.

 With the use of synthetic products, however, there are always a lot of downsides and potential health risks.

-Synthetic testosterone is a steroid that man inject into their system with a syringe, and the body has no control over it.
+Synthetic testosterone is a steroid that man injects into their system with a syringe, and the body has no control over it.

 Fluctuating the dosage doesn’t make any difference, and you are still prone to its side effects.